olvaffe/olv-notes/graphics/mesa/panvk.md

     `prepare_push_uniforms` to prep push consts
     - `panvk_per_arch(cmd_prepare_push_uniforms)` always allocs 512 bytes
     - the va (and the size) is written to `d8`
+  - v5 appears to use RMU, register-mapped uniform, instead
 - an SPD is a `MALI_SHADER_PROGRAM`
   - `panvk_shader_upload`
     - it uploads the binary to the exec mempool